kupehtci/DOCUMENTATION/SonarQube/SonarQube.md

 ## Infrastructure

 SonarQube maintains a central server the stores and allows to browse the code analysis of different development projects.
-The analysis is normally integrated into CI/CD pipelines like Azure DevOps, GitHub actions or GitLab, in order to analyze every push of code.
+The analysis is normally integrated into CI/CD pipelines like [[Azure DevOps]], GitHub actions or GitLab, in order to analyze every push of code.

 ## Key features